This post may contain paid links. See more info on my privacy page.

 Yes!
 However, if you use pork spare ribs in this recipe, you will need to add an additional 2 hours of cooking time.
 Baby back ribs are smaller than spare ribs and take less time to cook.

-How Long to Cook Baby Back Ribs on the Grill
+How to Store Leftover Baby Back Ribs

 - Let the grilled ribs cool down to room temperature.